-Tried and True or New To You: Back-to-School Traditions
+Back-to-School Traditions: Tried and True or New to You

 These last dog days of summer are upon us, and for many families that means back-to-school!
-Along with the usual flurry of back-to-school shopping, there exists, in a lot of families, back-to-school traditions honored every new academic year.
+Along with the usual flurry of back-to-school shopping, a lot of families have back-to-school traditions that they follow every new academic year.
 If your family doesn’t have any back-to-school traditions, it is not too late to start!

 Beyond the First Day of School Picture

 Those cute first-day-of school pictures with the letterboard signs are the most adorable of social media fodder.
 But why not take it up a notch?

 - Create a first day of school chalk message for your student on your driveway or sidewalk.
 They can pose with the message for a ramped version of an oldie-but-goodie.
 Want to go pro?
 I have seen some parents do chalk messages on school sidewalks (always get permission please, no defacing of school property!)

 - Recreate your senior’s very first school picture and create a side-by-side collage of the two of them.
 You’ve come a long way, baby!